 My recommendation to everyone else is to start now!
 Don’t wait until later because there is never a convenient time—but, being in charge of your business relieves a lot of stress.

-What do you see as your biggest obstacles or your peers biggest obstacles holding them back?
+What do you see as your biggest obstacles or your peer's biggest obstacles holding them back?

 I don’t know why it’s so hard to ask for money for things that you need.
 Maybe because it’s a private thing.
 I think the biggest thing is to talk to your peers about it.
-That’s what helped me start asking for what I need.
+That’s what helped me start asking for what I needed.
 Institutions aren’t just going to give it to you without you asking for it.